 If we do transfer information to agents outside of the EEA, we will make sure that during the transfer process it is protected in the same way as if it was being used in the EEA.
 We’ll use one of these safeguards:

 • Where possible transfer it to a non-EEA country with privacy laws that give the same protection as the EEA.
 Learn more on the European Commission Justice website.

 • Where possible transfer it to organisations that are part of Privacy Shield.
 This is a framework that sets privacy standards for data sent between the US and EU countries.
 It makes sure those standards are similar to what is used within the EEA.
 You can find out more about data protection on the European Commission Justice website.

 How you can access and update your information

 You have a right to request a copy of the personal information we hold about you, known as a data subject access request.
 You also have the right to request that information we hold about you which may be incorrect, or which has been changed since you first told us, is updated or removed.
-These requests are free of charge and can be sent to the Risk Manager, Paxport Group UK Ltd, 101 Victoria Street, Bristol, BS1 6PU or email@example.com.
+These requests are free of charge and can be sent to the Risk Manager, Paxport Group UK Ltd, The Landing, 2nd fl, Redcliff Street, Bristol, BS1 6HU or firstname.lastname@example.org.

 How you can object to us using your personal data